musapkahraman/battleship/README.md

 You need to create a new game in the lobby and wait for another player to join.
 You can give a name to your game so that your friend can find your game in the list.
 You can also set a password for your game to block others.

 The rules are a bit different from the classic battleship game.
 Each player has three shots per turn.
-This makes it harder to guess the coordinates where your opponent's ships are.
+This makes it harder to guess the coordinates of your opponent's ships.

 You can drag and drop ships into the maps from the pool beside them.
 You can also highlight a set of three shots that you fired in previous turns by clicking on a shot.
-These options help you while guessing where your opponent's ships are.
+These options help you find where your opponent's ships are placed.

 ## Usage